redhat-gpte-labs/practical-intro-to-container-security/lab11.md

 # runc run mycontainer
 ~~~

 Now try to change the date backwards a few seconds.
-It should suceed.
+It should succeed.

 ~~~shell
 sh-4.2# moment=$(date) && date -s "$moment"